Detailed content of our market study

 1.1 Market overview

-Hairdressers carry out a range of hygienic and aesthetic hair care operations, either in a salon or directly at the customer's home.
-This may involve cutting, coloring, perming, etc. However, salons have developed a number of ancillary activities, notably the sale of beauty products and accessories.
+Hairdressers perform a variety of hygienic and aesthetic hair care operations, either in a salon or directly at the customer's home.
+This may involve cutting, coloring, perming...
+However, salons are tending to develop more and more ancillary activities, detailed in this study, such as the sale of beauty products and accessories.

 1.2 The global market